 Our Inclusion Philosophy

-Therefore, as you prepare and deliver your presentation or facilitate a session, please keep these thoughts in mind:
+As you prepare and share your presentation or facilitate a session, please keep these values in mind, so every participant feels seen, respected, and welcome.

 About the JCC Movement